devleaks/cockpitdecks-docs/docs/Reference/Extending/Deck Type.md

 # Correspondance

-When creating an Activation, the activation will specify which **action** it requires.
+When creating an [[Adding Activations|Activation]], the activation will specify which **action** it requires.
 For example, an activation that requires an encoder dial to work will require the `encoder` or `encoder-push` action on the button.

-Similarly, a Representation will specify which **feedback** it requires.
+Similarly, a [[Adding Representations|Representation]] will specify which **feedback** it requires.
 A representation that displays an image (icon, drawing, animation...) will require the `image` feedback in the button definition.

 # See Also